Nick talking to Michael Portillo about queer history on the BBC’s Great British Railway Journeys

 1 hour

 Michelangelo Buonarotti and Leonardo Da Vinci are arguably the most famous artists of all time.
 We all know the Mona Lisa and the statue of David, but what is less known is that both men only ever had male lovers.
 While same sex love has existed since pre-history, homosexuality is a social construct of the last few hundred years.
 Were Michelangelo and Leonardo among the earliest ‘homosexuals’?
+We examine the influence of Classical Greece on the Italian Renaissance, the private lives of these two virtuosos, the artwork they left behind and the recent tampering of evidence and media portrayals that have influenced our perception.